MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-makes-azure-management-portal.md

     ![Verify new semantic interpretation engine is working](media/deploy-new-verify-semantic.png "Verify new semantic interpretation engine is working")

-## Update existing MA-KES engine deployment with new build
+## Update existing MAKES engine deployment with new build

 1. Click the “update” button on the “overview” section of the cloud service to be updated